MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-config.md

 1. If you're using **'Replace Tokens' extension** and adding tokens in your configuration like in the above example, navigate to the pipeline for your solution **Select Edit -> Variables**

-1. On the Pipeline Variables screen create a **pipeline variable** for each of the tokens in your configuration (for example, team.aadSecurityGroupId).
+1. On the Pipeline Variables screen, create a **pipeline variable** for each of the tokens in your configuration (for example, team.aadSecurityGroupId).

 1. Set the value to the **azure active directory group id** to associate with the team in Dataverse and **Select Keep this value secret** if you want to ensure the value is not saved as plain text.